 To similar ends, the Campaign for Cultural Democracy (CfCD) proposed a transaction tax on the UK’s art market to create an extra £1b government grant-in-aid to the arts including to artists working locally in communities.
 Such de-centralised, amplified funding would be allocated by regionally-representative, democratically-structured and administered bodies intended to empower communities concerned and – relevant to artists – and prioritise “investment in people over products, process not results.”
 Standing’s notion of a Commons Fund as a redistributable localised wealth resource drawn from a tithe on empty property and the European Union’s for a tax on global digital companies are in the same vein.
-Whatever the source of funding, this paper argues that nuanced, localised approaches are more effective for nurturing and better supporting the wider constituency of visual artists and diversity of art practices over a life-cycle.
+Whatever the source of funding, a conclusion from my research is that nuanced, localised approaches are more effective for nurturing and better supporting the wider constituency of visual artists and diversity of art practices over a life-cycle.

 Antrobus C. (2009).
 The funding and finance needs of artists.
 London: Artquest (UAL)

-Bakhshi H, Hargreaves I, & Juan Mateos-Garcia J. (2013).
+Bakhshi H, Hargreaves I, & Mateos-Garcia J. (2013).
 A Manifesto for the Creative Economy.
 London: NESTA.